 Most patients are managed by an ophthalmologist.
 If stromal or uveal involvement occurs, treatment is more involved and referral to an ophthalmologist is mandatory.

 Topical corticosteroids are contraindicated in epithelial keratitis, but they may be effective when used with an antiviral to manage later-stage stromal involvement (disciform or stromal keratitis) or uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
 However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more .
 In such cases, patients may be given prednisolone acetate 1% instilled every 2 hours initially, lengthening the interval to every 4 to 8 hours as symptoms improve.

-Herpes simplex keratitis typically is a recurrence of primary herpes simplex eye infection that was typically a nonspecific, self-limiting conjunctivitis.
+Herpes simplex keratitis typically is a recurrence of primary herpes simplex eye infection that was usually a nonspecific, self-limiting conjunctivitis.

 Characteristic findings include a branching dendritic or serpentine corneal lesion (indicating dendritic keratitis), disc-shaped, localized corneal edema and haze plus anterior uveitis (indicating disciform keratitis), or stromal scarring (indicating stromal keratitis).

-Diagnosis is confirmed by finding a dendritic ulcer or by viral culture.
+Diagnosis is confirmed by finding a dendritic ulcer, by viral culture, or by NAAT swab.

 Treatment requires antivirals, usually topical ganciclovir or trifluridine or oral acyclovir or valacyclovir.